 In rodents, the animal swallows the roundworm eggs which hatch inside the rodent's intestinal tract and then migrate to the organs where they become encysted.
 They are not able to complete their life cycle in rodents, but if cats eat infected prey, they can become infected.

-- Vomiting (if infestation is heavy there may be worms present in the vomit)
+- Vomiting, if the infestation is heavy there may be worms present in the vomit.

-Diagnosis is performed by examination of the faeces for eggs.
+Diagnosis is performed by examination of the feces for the presence of roundworm eggs.

 If the infestation is severe roundworms can lead to pneumonia and intestinal blockage.
 Also, as the roundworms are competing with the cat for food, it can result in your cat not receiving enough nutrients and becoming malnourished.
 This is usually seen in kittens.